lambdaclass/aleo_minimum_anti_collusion_infrastructure/docs/README.md

 - Ask the server to start the tally
 - Verifies that the users votes was properly counted after the tally ends

-The client has its own circuits and ledger transaction layer.

 ### The Server

 The [server](../server) is a rust written http server implemented with the [warp framework](https://github.com/seanmonstar/warp) and makes use of a [Rocksdb](https://github.com/facebook/rocksdb/) instance to store transactions_ids